tinglesoftware/dependabot-azure-devops/README.md

 - [`cooldown`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#cooldown-) is not supported.
 - [`directories`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#directories-or-directory--) are not supported.
 - [`groups`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#groups--) are not supported.
-- [`assignees`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#assignees--) and [`reviewers`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#reviewers--) must be a list of user GUIDs; email addresses and group/team names are not supported.
+- [`assignees`](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/dependabot-options-reference#assignees--) must be a list of user GUIDs; email addresses and group/team names are not supported.
 - Private feed/registry authentication may not work with all package ecosystems.
 See [problems with authentication](https://github.com/tinglesoftware/dependabot-azure-devops/discussions/1317) for more.

 ## Contributing